-Mount Whitney Trail to Lone Pine Lake is a 5.1 mile lightly trafficked out and back trail located near Whitney Portal, CA that features beautiful wild flowers and is only recommended for very experienced adventurers.
+Mount Whitney Trail to Lone Pine Lake is a 5.1 mile lightly trafficked out and back trail located near Whitney Portal, California that features beautiful wild flowers and is only recommended for very experienced adventurers.
 The trail offers a number of activity options and is accessible from June until October.
 Horses are also able to use this trail.

 No permits required for hikers going no further than Lone Pine Lake.
 Day hikers going beyond require a day-use permit, obtained from the Mount Whitney Ranger Station in Lone Pine.
 Overnight hikers require a wilderness permit.
 Hikers bound for the top of Mount Whitney are controlled by a strict quota system and need to reserve a space far in advance.
 Fantastic views of Mount Whitney!

 Lone Pine Lake is the furthest that one can venture up Mount Whitney without the necessary permits.
 This section of the trail offers a great sample to climbing Mount Whitney.
 Additionally, even the base of the Mount Whitney trail is above 8,000 feet; this makes for a great altitude trek.